jrbrowning/ollama-tools-api/RAG_docs/main/README.md__main.txt

 - **Privacy**: Your prompts, your tools, your data.
 All on your machine.
 - **Cost**: Learn and experiment without burning through credits.
 Save them for production.
 - **Speed**: No network latency during development.
-GPU-accelerated Ollama runs the best.
 CPU inference in Docker is slower, but works the same.
 - **Control**: Debug, modify, break, fix.
 See exactly what's happening.

 ### A Note on Terminology